keberso/aws-eks-workshop/7-autoscaling-clusters/README.md

       --min-size 3 \
       --desired-capacity 3 \
       --max-size 4

     # Check new values
     aws autoscaling \
       describe-auto-scaling-groups \
       --query "AutoScalingGroups[?
 Tags[?
 (Key=='eks:cluster-name') && Value=='eksworkshop-eksctl']].[AutoScalingGroupName, MinSize, MaxSize,DesiredCapacity]" \
       --output table
     ```
+## IAM Roles for Service Accounts (IRSA)

+Note: [Click here](https://www.eksworkshop.com/beginner/110_irsa/) if you would like more information for IAM Roles for Service Accounts.

+With IAM roles for service accounts on Amazon EKS clusters, you can associate an IAM role with a Kubernetes service account.
+This service account can then provide AWS permissions to the containers in any pod that uses that service account.
+With this feature, you no longer need to provide extended permissions to the node IAM role so that pods on that node can call AWS APIs.

+1. Associate IAM OIDC Provider with your Cluster:

+    ```bash
+    eksctl utils associate-iam-oidc-provider \
+    --cluster eksworkshop-eksctl \
+    --approve
+    ```
+2. Creating an IAM policy for your service account that will allow your CA pod to interact with the autoscaling groups:

+    ```bash
+    mkdir ~/environment/cluster-autoscaler

+    cat <<EoF > ~/environment/cluster-autoscaler/k8s-asg-policy.json
+    {
+        "Version": "2012-10-17",
+        "Statement": [
+            {
+                "Action": [
+                    "autoscaling:DescribeAutoScalingGroups",
+                    "autoscaling:DescribeAutoScalingInstances",
+                    "autoscaling:DescribeLaunchConfigurations",
+                    "autoscaling:DescribeTags",
+                    "autoscaling:SetDesiredCapacity",
+                    "autoscaling:TerminateInstanceInAutoScalingGroup",
+                    "ec2:DescribeLaunchTemplateVersions"
+                ],
+                "Resource": "*",
+                "Effect": "Allow"
+            }
+        ]
+    }
+    EoF

+    aws iam create-policy   \
+        --policy-name k8s-asg-policy \
+        --policy-document file://~/environment/cluster-autoscaler/k8s-asg-policy.json
+    ```